- What is “accreditation”?

 The US Department of Education includes a useful overview of accreditation and recognized accreditors here: https://www2.ed.gov/admins/finaid/accred/index.html?src=more

-- How does the status with SCHEV affect my student visa status and/or OPT status?
+- How does accreditation affect my student visa status and/or OPT status?

 - Has the university’s name changed?

-- I tried to find “Fairfax University of America” on the relevant regulatory agencies, and I am not sure what to look for.
+- I want to find “Fairfax University of America” on the relevant regulatory agencies, and I am not sure what to look for.

 Our institution has formally changed its name to “Fairfax University of America”.
 As a result, most relevant regulatory agencies already reflect the new name on their pages.